DreamingJ/SwiftOS/README.md

 # SwiftOS
-An simulated OS, developed by python
+A simulated OS, developed by python
+## Process manager